Deforestation in Papua New Guinea: Corruption

 The logging industry has influence in PNG through political donations, public sponsorship, lobbying and media ownership.

 The 1989 Barnett Inquiry found that some logging companies bribed or influenced politicians.
 According to the governmental report (1989) corruption included bribery, non-compliance with regulations, extensive violations of landowners’ rights and extreme environmental destruction.
 Logging companies are roaming the countryside with the self-assurance of robber barons; bribing politicians and leaders, creating social disharmony and ignoring laws in order to gain access to, rip out, and export valuable timber.
 Logging industry provide a ground for arms smuggling.

 There are human rights abuses of the forest communities and labour.
 A review of fourteen logging operations 2001- 2006 was highly critical, with the exception of a Japanese company.
 Forest minister, Belden Namah, addressed logging and corruption in the parliament for the first time in 2008.
 He found that many responsible persons for monitoring forestry operations had ignored the law and were ‘in the pockets’ of logging companies.
 He suspended two forestry licences and announced that no permits are to be issued for log exports after 2010.
 Unnamed PNG politicians are linked in the media to US$45 million in a Singapore bank account, allegedly money earned through secret logging deals.

 Logging industry

 Malaysian timber conglomerate Rimbunan Hijau (RH) is one of the main logging companies.
 In October 2008 it admitted in court that it had been awarded logging rights in PNG illegally.
 Operating subsidiary of Rimbunan Hijau include Wawoi Guavi Timbers.

+In 2021, PNG committed at COP26 to end deforestation by 2030, targeting its vast rainforests threatened by illegal logging.
+With plans to ban round log exports by 2025 and halt all logging by 2030, PNG faces economic challenges, given the industry's $1 billion yearly revenue.